LUCI LISHMAN RGN, RM, IBCLC

 In recent years I have been working closely with paediatric osteopath, Felicity Bertin, from Apple Tree Osteopaths to provide holistic support for mothers and babies within our joint free assessment and follow up clinic which we now call Chiltern Apple Tree Clinic.

-I am one of the founding members of the Association of Tongue-tie Practitioners and have a committee role as treasurer.
+I am one of the founding members of the Association of Tongue-tie Practitioners and was elected as Chair in March 2020.
 I am also a member of Lactation Consultants of Great Britain.
 I have professional indemnity insurance with Hiscox Insurance Company Limited and have been enhanced DBS checked.

 As from June 2019 I am registered with the Care Quality Commission for the regulated activity of surgical procedures.